 We think about employability skills as part of historical study – through engaging in public history.

 There are also plenty of opportunities to apply your subject knowledge, understanding and skills on a range of field trips and other activities.
 Search and observe historical documents at Lancashire Records Office.
-Explore influential exhibitions at the People’s History Museum and The Walker Art Gallery.
-Benefit from our partnerships with external bodies such as the Liverpool Everyman and Playhouse Theatres and The Atkinson in Southport.
-If you’re thinking of studying our BA (Hons) History & Politics course, then you will also be able to visit party conferences and meet politicians on campus.
+Explore influential exhibitions at the museums in Liverpool.
+Benefit from our relationship with The Atkinson in Southport.
+If you’re thinking of studying our BA (Hons) History and Politics course, then there will also be opportunities to visit party conferences and meet politicians on campus.

 All these opportunities and more are available to you throughout your degree and whatever additional opportunities may arise for you to enhance and develop your future, we will support you.